Skip to Content

 Consider booking this Newport Mansions Tour from Boston and let someone else drive for the day!

-20. Kennebunkport, Maine (1.5 hours)
+Kennebunkport, Maine (1.5 hours)

 People have been planning trips to Kennebunkport, Maine, since the 1800s.
 It makes sense when you see all this coastal town has to offer.

 Like most towns in this area, you can take a whale-watching cruise between May and October to get a chance to see the whales migrating through the Atlantic waters.
-If you are visiting outside of whale watching season, then consider adding a sunset dinner cruise to your day trip itinerary.
+If you are visiting outside of whale watching season, consider adding a sunset dinner cruise to your day trip itinerary.

-You can also visit the First Families Kennebunkport Museum which focuses on 200 years of the town’s history, including information about the 41st president, George H.W.
+You can also visit the First Families Kennebunkport Museum, which focuses on 200 years of the town’s history and includes information about the 41st president, George H.W.
 Bush.
 Another fun museum is the Seashore Trolley Museum.
-This 330-acre living history museum allows visitors to see numerous transportation exhibits and lets you take unlimited rides on the restored streetcars!

 You can also check out W. Robert Paine Gallery during your day trip to Kennebunkport.
-This art gallery showcases the work of W. Robert Paine, an accomplished artist, and producer.
+This art gallery showcases the work of W. Robert Paine, an accomplished artist and producer.

-21. Provincetown, Massachusetts (2 hours)
+Provincetown, Massachusetts (2 hours)

 Located on the tip of Cape Cod, Provincetown is a fun and quirky town that made our list of day trips from Boston.

 One of the most popular things to do in this town is to head to Race Point Beach.
-The soft fine sand welcomes visitors to enjoy a day of bird or seal watching, swimming, or just lounging on the beach!
+The soft, fine sand welcomes visitors to enjoy a day of bird or seal watching, swimming, or just lounging on the beach!
 The best part is that Race Point Beach offers seasonal restrooms, changing rooms, and showers!

 If art is your thing, then you won’t want to miss the thriving art scene during your day trip to Provincetown.
 Head to any of the 40-plus galleries on Commercial Street to see if you can find your favorite piece of artwork.